drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/outline1.png){: loading=lazy }
 #### Binding Site to be Explored

-The space surrounding the surface of a protein is huge and it is not necessary to explore the entire space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/binding-site-to-be-explored-82348878'><i class='fa fa-play' aria-hidden='true'></i></button>The space surrounding the surface of a protein is huge and it is not necessary to explore the entire space.
 Normally the exact location of the binding site is known thus the calculation of the interaction fields can be limited to a box containing the active site to be explored.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/3d-qsar/grid_5_1.png){: loading=lazy }
 #### Selection of Probes

-Several dozen probes are available in GRID.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/selection-probes-51c3dcb4'><i class='fa fa-play' aria-hidden='true'></i></button>Several dozen probes are available in GRID.
 The selection of the probes depends on the nature of the groups that are present in the binding site of the protein.
 One can address particular types of favorable energy interactions such as hydrophobic, aromatic, polar, salt-bridge interactions etc...

 ![](https://media.drugdesign.org/course/3d-qsar/grid5_2.png){: loading=lazy }
 #### Run of GRID

-For each probe and at each grid point of the lattice the molecular interaction fields are calculated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/run-grid-29a67373'><i class='fa fa-play' aria-hidden='true'></i></button>For each probe and at each grid point of the lattice the molecular interaction fields are calculated.
 For multi-atom probes the probe is allowed to rotate at each grid point in order to find the lowest-energy orientation (e.g. essential for hydrogen bonding interactions), an optimization that is very demanding in terms of computing time.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.